ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 | `bool` | false   |

 Description
 :   Whether to use geometry_msgs::msg::Twist or geometry_msgs::msg::TwistStamped velocity data.
 True uses TwistStamped, false uses Twist.

+Note
-    Note: This parameter is default `false` in Jazzy or older.
+:   This parameter is default `false` in Jazzy or older.

 ## Polygons parameters